 Review and Edit Message

 Clearcut industrial logging of Butlers Gorge Tasmanian old-growth for Australian sawmills and Malaysian plywood.
-Protected old-growth temperate rainforests not much of a heritage area if have been industrially pillage first.
+Protected old-growth temperate rainforests are a requirement for local, regional, and global ecological sustainability.

 Message Title - please edit title and personalize message below (no URLs)